jbossdemocentral/jdg-labs/lab-guides/lab7-guide.md

 		@Inject private Cache<Long, String> requestCache;

-	Add the following line to all REST operations/methods
+	Add or uncomment the following line to/in all REST operations/methods

 		requestCache.putAsync(System.nanoTime(), headers.getRequestHeader("user-agent").get(0));

+1. You also need to add the following import statement if you IDE doesn't fix that

+		import org.infinispan.Cache;

 1. Open `BIService.java` and do the following changes

+	Inject the request cache like this:

+		@Inject private Cache<Long, String> requestCache;

 	Change the implementation of `getRequestStatiscsPerOs()` method.

 		public Map<String,Integer> getRequestStatiscsPerOs() {